Pabst Brewing Company: Products

 About half of the beer produced under Pabst's ownership is Pabst Blue Ribbon brand, with the other half their other owned brands.

 The company is also responsible for the brewing of Ice Man Malt Liquor, St. Ides High Gravity Malt Liquor, and retail versions of beers from McSorley's Old Ale House and Southampton Publick House (of Southampton, New York).

 Jacob Best

 Jacob Best Pilsner is a pale lager named after Pabst's founder, Jacob Best.

 Ballantine

 Ballantine Brewery was acquired by Pabst in 1985 when it bought the Falstaff Brewing Corporation.
 Ballantine's flagship beer, Ballantine XXX Ale, has remained on the market since Prohibition ended.
 Ballantine IPA re-launched in August 2014 after nearly 20 years off the market.

 Schlitz

 Schlitz was first brewed by the Joseph Schlitz Brewing Company in Milwaukee.
 Schlitz was one of the world's top-selling beers during the first half of the 20th century.
 Pabst Brewing Company also produces four Schlitz malt liquors—Schlitz Red Bull, Schlitz Bull Ice, Schlitz High Gravity, and Schlitz Malt Liquor.
+It will be discontinued, with the final batch being brewed in Verona, Wisconsin on May 23, 2026.
+The final batch will be sold starting on June 27, 2026.